 Currently, care for patients with COVID-19 is primarily supportive.
 Care is given to patients to help relieve symptoms and manage respiratory and other organ failures.
 There are currently no specific antiviral treatments licensed for COVID-19, however many treatments are under investigation.
 Remdesivir, which is also an investigational drug, received Food and Drug Administration (FDA) emergency use authorization for the treatment of hospitalized patients.

-The federal government, under the umbrella of Operation Warp Speed, has been working since the start of the pandemic to make a COVID-19 vaccine available as soon as possible.
-Vaccines are likely to become available as early as Spring, 2021.
+The federal government has been working since the start of the pandemic to make COVID-19 vaccines available as soon as possible.
+HealthCore Clinic, and other community health centers, are COVID-19 vaccination sites for Wichita.